-- Comparing DPF and Download for z/OS

-- DPF host receiver limitations

 - Print shop scenarios

 - Managing resources with Download for z/OS

-- Managing resources with DPF
+- Managing resources with AFP Upload

 InfoPrint Manager provides several options for printing to or from host systems, depending on how many functions you need and where you want to control printing from (the host system or InfoPrint Manager).
-All the options let you share printers between host and LAN applications, though some require more configuration than others.
+All of the options allow you to share printers between host and LAN applications, though some require more configuration than others.
 Available host printing options include: